 Transmission and Distribution Losses

-KE has succeeded in reducing line losses and recoveries in the low and medium loss areas.
-It focuses on continuous process improvements and several pilot projects are being explored.
+Over the last several years through on-going efforts KE has succeeded in reducing line losses and improving recoveries in several areas o f Karachi.
+The utility remains focused on further improving the situation through continuous process enhancements and several pilot projects are being explored.

 T&D Losses (%) – Rolling Average